yandeu/five-server-vscode/README.md

 ## Top Features

 - 🚀 **Remote Logs**
   Displays the logs of your browser in your terminal!
   _Useful when debugging on your smartphone for example._
   _Disabled by default._

 - 🚀 **Instant Updates**
   Updates your html page while typing!
+  _Disabled by default._

 - 🚀 **Highlights**
   Highlights the code you are working on in your browser!
+  _Will be improved in the next weeks._
+  _Disabled by default._

 - 🚀 **Auto Navigation**
   Navigates your browser automatically to the current editing .html file!
+  _Enabled by default._

+- 🚀 **PHP Server**
+  Serves not only your `.html` files but also `.php`.
+  _Available soon._

 - 🚀 **Server Side Rendered App**
   Works with any Server Side Rendered content like **PHP** or **Express.js**!
+  _See docs below._

 ## Preview